 Vaccinations are an essential part of your horse’s health, whether they are for your competition horse or your family friend.
-They must be kept up to date to provide continuous immunity and to comply with Pony Club, Riding Club and many other regulatory authority rulings (eg BHA and FEI)
+It is recommended that they are kept up to date to provide continuous immunity and to comply with Pony Club, Riding Club, British Eventing, British Dressage and BSJA and many other regulatory authority rulings including the BHA and FEI.

 Vaccinations protect your horse against life threatening diseases such as tetanus, and diseases that can severely affect its health and performance, such as equine influenza (flu) and herpes virus infection.

 Horses can be vaccinated against influenza from 6 months of age.

 An initial course must be completed before annual boosters are required.

 - 1st vaccination

 - 2nd vaccination between 21 and 92 days after the 1st vaccination